Skip to main content

 This page covers a focused service.
 For the broader editorial practice area, see Expert Witness in Tennessee.

-Common case types include Tennessee Residential Property Condition Disclosure Act (TRPCDA) disputes, agent failure-to-disclose claims, material-defect and latent-defect litigation, and broker duty-to-investigate questions before listings.
+The work covers both Tennessee's statutory residential disclosure and the common-law disclosure obligations, measured against what industry custom expects.
+The case types are Tennessee Residential Property Condition Disclosure Act (TRPCDA) disputes, agent failure-to-disclose claims, material- and latent-defect litigation, and broker duty-to-investigate questions before a listing goes up.

 Scope of opinions

-Stephen Nault may assist with Tennessee real estate disclosure issues from the perspective of an attorney, managing broker, and real-estate-practice professional, including customary form use, transaction process, and brokerage disclosure practices under the Tennessee Residential Property Condition Disclosure Act (Tenn.
+I am clear about the lane: I assist with Tennessee real estate disclosure issues from the perspective of an attorney, managing broker, and real-estate-practice professional — customary form use, transaction process, and brokerage disclosure practices under the Tennessee Residential Property Condition Disclosure Act (Tenn.
 Code Ann. §§ 66-5-201 et seq.).
+I am not offered as a state-certified appraiser, a home inspector, or a guarantor of any legal outcome.
+Retentions come from buyer's counsel pursuing post-closing claims, from seller and brokerage defense counsel, and from pre-designation consulting on whether the disclosure record supports the theory.

 Qualifications